adityaRaj369/musicPlyerFrontEnd/README.md

-the website is live at
+the page is live at
 https://adityaraj369.github.io/musicPlyerFrontEnd/